SIBO Breath Test UK

 If you are looking for the root cause of these symptoms a SIBO test may shed some light on why you are experiencing these symptoms.

 Testing for Small Intestinal Bacterial Overgrowth (SIBO) at home is a convenient and reliable way to diagnose the condition.
+We can give you a kit when you have a consultation to take home or we can post one to you.

 There are a number of conditions that have been associated with small intestinal bacterial overgrowth: